amv/node-miniboss/README.md

 ## What is Miniboss

 Miniboss is a distributed job server, much like [Gearman](http://gearman.org/).
-It uses the Gearman protocol to talk to clients and workers, but it is not a full Gearman server implementation, and will purposefully stay that way.
+It uses the Gearman protocol to talk to clients and workers (with some optional extensions), but it is not a full Gearman server implementation, and will purposefully stay that way.

 At some point we will have a link here, which will lead to a tutorial on how Miniboss works with Worker processes and Client processes.
 But for now we just expect that you know how Gearman foreground jobs work, and on a high level Miniboss works exactly the same way.